tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

   **Answer**: By calling `w3.eth.getTransaction` and passing the transaction hash.

-* What were to happen if we were to try to send a transaction to ourselves?
+* What could happen if we tried to send a transaction to ourselves?

   **Answer**: The transaction would still go through, but you'd pay the fee for it.